 When you’ve spent time and effort on a website, it’s important that people visit it: given most searches for property or for an agency start in Google, that means your website needs to be listed by Google in its search results.
 Search Engine Optimisation (SEO) is the process of ensuring that Google can find, read and understand your website, so that it can then list it in relevant search result lists.

 This is our basic guide, introducing some of the fundamental concepts.
-You may also be interested to read about these topics in more detail in our advanced guide to SEO.

 The graphic below shows three groupings of factors that impact your SEO that you need to be aware of.
 Broadly speaking, they are classified into “Relevance” (the set of factors shown in green in the graphic); “Connectedness” (the factors shown in blue); and “Quality” (the factors shown in yellow).